 Columbia has not filed an application to increase its base rates since 2008.
-Columbia's Application proposes
+Columbia's Application proposes various changes to its rate structure, including:

-- Increasing the volumetric breakpoint between its SGS / SGTS / FRSGTS rate classes and its GS / GTS / FRGTS - rate classes, from 300 Mcf/year to 600 Mcf/year; Removing the seasonal load factor requirement for the LGS / LGTS / FRLGTS rate classes; - Incorporating the IRP and CEP Riders into base rates; - Establishing a Monthly Delivery Charge for the FRCTS rate class; - Adding new LGS/LGTS/FRLGTS Schools Services, for primary and secondary school customer accounts consuming at least 18,000 Mcf per year; and - Eliminating the Mainline Delivery Charge in the LGTS tariff.
+- Increasing the volumetric breakpoint between its SGS / SGTS / FRSGTS rate classes and its GS / GTS / FRGTS rate classes, from 300 Mcf/year to 600 Mcf/year; - Removing the seasonal load factor requirement for the LGS / LGTS / FRLGTS rate classes; - Incorporating the IRP and CEP Riders into base rates; - Establishing a Monthly Delivery Charge for the FRCTS rate class; - Adding new LGS/LGTS/FRLGTS Schools Services, for primary and secondary school customer accounts consuming at least 18,000 Mcf per year; and - Eliminating the Mainline Delivery Charge in the LGTS tariff.